Zeebrow/define/README.md

 ### Why it's hard

 Arrays of arrays of arrays.
 JSON objects are represented as `["key": {}]` arrays.
 Everything is an array.
-To the point where it makes me think Python would be a much better choice for this, overall:
+To the point where it makes me think Python would be a much better choice for some things.

-They have a duck-typed api?
-I should use a duck-typed program to interpret it.

-Go is super fast, and I need to learn it - but it's verbose.
-Python isn't fast, but it's flexible enough to get me somewhere maintainable.
+Go is super fast, and I need to learn it.
+Python isn't fast, but it's flexiblity could go a long way for specific parts here.

-I think there's a way to get the best of both worlds.

-The basic usage will be handled by go, anything more and go will pipe the json to a python script.